yasnitanoto/yasnitanoto/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
 Welcome to my github.
 I'm Yasnita.
 I'm a learner and data enthusiast.
-I like to analyze data, organizing it, or mining data to gain information or knowledge.
+I like programming.
 Besides, I love drawing, writing, playing music.
-And always have curiousity about how the universe work to everyone!
+And I have big curiousity about how the universe work to everyone!

 - 🌱 I’m currently learning python programming, especially machine learning.
+- 🔭 I make website using html, php, js, css.
+- 😄 My favorite quote: "How I wonder what you are?"